 Aisha Salam, 36, uses the blockchain assistance in Tazweed Supermarket, in Za'atari refugee camp, Jordan.
 Photo: UN Women/ Lauren Rooney

 The women are enabled to access their salaries through an iris-scanning system available in WFP-Supermarkets, which directly links to their account on the blockchain.
 Only the person affiliated with the iris scan can withdraw the cash from the system, which ensures security and accountability for the account holder.

 Ahmed and Salam's stories exemplify just two of the 231 women safely accessing their salaries and funds through blockchain assistance.
 The blockchain plays a key role in enhancing women's economic empowerment, in enabling to monitor and manage their salaries.

-The partnership is framed under the WFP’s 'Building Blocks' programme, in collaboration with IrisGuard and generously supported by the governments of Finland, France, Iceland, Italy and Zonta International, as well as UN Women National committees under the ‘Eid bi Eid’ pooled fund mechanism.
+The partnership is framed under the WFP’s 'Building Blocks' programme, in collaboration with IrisGuard and generously supported by the government of Australia, as well as, the governments of Finland, France, Iceland, Italy and Zonta International, as well as UN Women National committees under the ‘Eid bi Eid’ pooled fund mechanism.
 Through the partnership, UN Women is also providing dedicated digital and financial literacy sessions to women and girls in the Oasis, to enhance their awareness of tracking and budgeting to empower them on the use of the blockchain.